DarkUnicorn42/pipex/README.md

 # pipex
-pipex project for 42 Core
+pipex for 42 Common Core